SectorCT/VideoBooks/README.md

 ## Technologies Used
 - Whisper: For transcribing audiobook audio into text.
 - ChatGPT: For generating descriptive scene prompts.
-- Stable Diffusion: For creating dynamic images based on those prompts.
+- Stable Diffusion: For creating images based on those prompts.